 - 5.3.1 Where a debtor becomes insolvent the Municipality must ensure that a creditor's claim is timeously registered.
 Any amount not being recovered due to insufficient funds or if there is a risk of a contribution being made to an insolvent estate must, after notification, be written off subject to the provisions of Section 6.4 and 6.5 below. - 5.3.2 In case of death of the debtor a creditor's claim must be timeously registered against the deceased's estate.
-Any amount not being recovered due to insufficient funds or if there is a risk of a contribution being made to a deceased estate must, after notification, be written off subject to the provisions of Sections 6.4 and 6.5 below.
+Any amount not being recovered due to insufficient funds or if there is a risk of a contribution being made to a deceased estate must, after notification, be written off.